tfausak/tfausak.github.io/_posts/2013-02-17-testing-a-node-js-http-server-with-mocha.md

 I spent the better part of the past week updating a [Node.js][1] HTTP server from version 0.4.8 of Node to the most recent version, 0.8.20.
 I started looking over the change logs but they quickly overwhelmed me.
-Two years worth of changes to Node, V8, npm, and dependent packages generated a lot of changes.
+Two years of development on Node, V8, npm, and dependent packages generated a lot of changes.

 Instead of trying to reason about what might break, I decided to write tests.
 That way any breaking changes would break the build.
 Plus writing tests would allow me to refactor the code in the future and be confident that I didn't break anything.

-(If all of this seems obvious and pedestrian, that's because it is.
-I couldn't find anyone talking about testing Node servers so I figured I'd get the ball rolling.)

 ## Package